Somalis in Finland: Identity and society

 Among the studied foreign-language speakers, Somali-speakers had the highest proportion identifying as Finnish, at 43%.
 For comparison, only 10% of Estonian-speakers identified as Finnish.
 89% considered themselves to be completely Somali, and nearly half of the Somali-speakers felt that they were both Somali and Finnish.
 However 90% of Somali-speakers faced discrimination in the working life.
 This is significantly higher than among Arabic-speakers (57%), Russian-speakers (51%), English-speakers (40%) and Estonian-speakers (around a quarter).
 Somali-speakers had the highest proficiency of Finnish among foreign-speakers (with 29% speaking Finnish natively, and only 15% had no Finnish-skills), however were the least likely to have a Finnish-speaking friend.
 45% of them had no Finnish-speaking friends.
 Somalis were also the most likely to think that the Finnish media gives a negative perception of their group.

 Politics

-In the 2017 Finnish municipal elections Somalis were the most active voters among foreign-citizens.
+In the 2017 Finnish municipal elections Somalis were the most active voters among citizens of non-Finnish heritage.
 39% of Somalis voted in the election, more than Swedes (36%), Russians (16%) and Estonians (10%).
 Suldaan Said Ahmed (Left Alliance) became Finland's first Somali-born Member of Parliament in 2021.
 Zahra Abdulla (Green League) was a member of the Helsinki City Council from 1997 to 2017.
 In 2003 she was named the Finnish Refugee Woman of the Year.
+The large Somali community in Finland has been cited as a positive in strengthening ties between Somalia and Finland.
+Finnish Somalis have been actively involved in trade and aid to Somalia.